 Let me say again that I do agree that there is a need to discuss the emotion of anger & how one might deal with it, & I will offer some thoughts to that effect.
 Jesus’s words, however, must stand.
 He makes no distinction between being angry & sinning.
 To be angry with a fellow Christian is, in fact, sin & terrible sin at that.

 We must assume for the sake of charity that Gibbs is merely confused when he incorrectly claims, "He makes no distinction between being angry & sinning."
 Jesus said no such thing, rather He said, "But I say to you that everyone who is angry with his brother will be liable to judgment."
 Gibbs can only see this question in raw emotional terms, so he ignores the object of the anger entirely.
 Now that we understand perfect hatred, can it ever be directed toward a brother?
 No, because by definition, a brother cannot be an enemy of God.
 Theologically speaking, brothers & neighbors are different things.
-A brother is a fellow member of Christ's body, the Church; a neighbor is a fellow creature nearby us, for whom Christ also died.
+A brother is a fellow member of Christ's body, the Church; a neighbor is a fellow creature physically located near us for the moment, for whom Christ also died.
 But a neighbor may also be an enemy of God.
 Gibbs's categorical claim here is simply false.
 Matthew 5 accords with Psalm 139 perfectly, as it must.

 This essentially negative teaching about anger is taken for granted elsewhere in the NT, so much so that “anger” or “wrath” can simply occur in lists of sins.

 For I fear that perhaps when I come I may find you not as I wish, & that you may find me not as you wish—that perhaps there may be quarreling, jealousy, anger (θυμοί), hostility, slander, gossip, conceit, & disorder.
 (2 Cor 12:20)